 In May 2021 I had the pleasure of joining UBC’s Atmospheric Science master’s program.
 As of December 2020, I received a Bachelor of Science from Virginia Polytechnic Institute and State University in Blacksburg, Virginia.
 During my undergraduate studies, I focused on dynamic, mesoscale, and synoptic meteorology, along with minors in geographic information science and geography.
 Within this time I discovered my passion and curiosity for severe weather, specifically extreme precipitation and tornadic events.
 During the summer of 2019, I had the opportunity to experience such severe weather firsthand, as I participated in the Virginia Tech Great Plains Storm Chase.
 This experience led me to pursue a semester-long study on synoptic-scale and mesoscale characteristics that take part in focusing and intensifying precipitation during flash flood events.
 At UBC I hope to learn and apply machine learning techniques to identify environmental conditions most conducive to severe weather in complex terrain such as in British Columbia.
 Outside of my studies, you will typically find me exploring nature, painting, or baking.

-I am an undergraduate student in Atmospheric Science at UBC, and I am grateful to be joining the WFRT for the summer of 2022.
+I am an undergraduate student in Atmospheric Science at UBC, and I am grateful to be a part of the WFRT since the summer of 2022.
 I am originally from Saskatchewan, where I first gained interest in weather from watching prairie thunderstorms every summer, and blizzards every winter.
-I am interested in atmospheric circulation, cloud physics, and climate change.
+I am interested in atmospheric circulation, instrumentation, and climate change.
+One of my current projects consists of installing weather stations across Metro Vancouver.
 In my free time, I like rock climbing, baking and playing violin.

 I joined the WFRT in 2012 with an engineering degree and experience working in pulp and paper and online services.
 During those years I gradually pivotted from machine design and manufacturing through quality management and into system administration and software development.
 Since joining the WFRT I have had the challenging and rewarding responsibility of being part of a small group that enables the team to conduct innovative research while also delivering reliable, high-quality operational forecast products and services.
 In addition to system administration, I’m responsible for development and operations of the BlueSky Canada wildfire smoke forecasting system at firesmoke.ca.